carbonsoda/word-counting/README.md

 ## Word Processing

 #### Given two directories of transcripts:
-1.This counts up the occurance of each word, across each directory.
+1. This counts up the occurance of each word, across each directory.
-2.For each directory, a dataframe is generated and saved as a `.csv`
+2. For each directory, a dataframe is generated and saved as a `.csv`

 Then it will combine the two dataframes into a larger dataframe (work in progress).